Online MSN in Leadership in Health Systems Management

 College of Nursing and Health Professions Program Team

 Drexel University offers a variety of Graduate Minors that can be added to any master's degree program.

 The MSN: Leadership in Health Systems Management program at Drexel University is accredited by the Commission on Collegiate Nursing Education.

 This program is organized into four 10-week quarters per year (as opposed to the traditional two semester system) which means you can take more courses in a shorter time period.
 One semester credit is equivalent to 1.5 quarter credits.

-The plan of study is designed with 1-2 courses per quarter.
-Graduate students who utilize student loans (FAFSA) have to maintain a minimum enrollment of 4.5 credits for a term or two courses per Quarter.
+Graduate students who utilize student loans (FAFSA) muct maintain a minimum enrollment of 4.5 credits per term.

 |MSN Core Courses|

 |NURS 500||Confronting Issues in Contemporary Health Care Environments||3.0|

 |NURS 502||Advanced Ethical Decision Making in Health Care||3.0|